 YouTube video settings–maximize your tutorial experience

 For Closed Captioning, please click CC.
-These are HD recordings–please change 480p to 1080p.
+To maximize your viewing pleasure, please change 480p to 1080p.
 For larger screen, click the far right corner.

 1. If you need articles published within a certain time frame, you can either click in the appropriate date box (usually the left one) or click and drag the scrolling date bar.
 I’m changing the year to 2005.
 Click update to finalize.